 Zhangjiajie National Forest Park

 Planning our visit to Zhangjiajie National Forest Park was a delicate task.
+Actually getting from Fenghuang to Zhangjiajie was the easiest part.
 I was not sure of where exactly to enter the park and accommodation options nearby were not clear.
 The whole area was hard to grasp.
-The Static Mountain Habitat hotel claimed to be located just outside of one of the entrances so we took a risk and stayed there.
+The Eden Mountain Village hotel claimed to be located just outside of one of the entrances so we took a risk and stayed there.
 It was one of the most memorable experiences ever.
 Perched over a hill next to a small river and directly overlooking mountain peaks, it was magical at night.
 There were blackouts so we were able to enjoy out of this world stars up in the terrace.

 Zhangjiajie National Forest Park is probably the most beautiful natural sight I have ever seen.
 The park includes thousands of tall pillar-like formations that are the result of physical erosion (limestone karst from chemical erosion).
 The park is 3600km2 big with roads under and over mountains, three cable cars, a super fast elevator and a zip-line train.